Arriving in Atrani

 Of course, I had not yet figured this out because I was just then arriving for the first time....

-We can better see the restaurant on that narrow ledge as we approach the tunnel.
+I could better see the restaurant on that narrow ledge as I approached the tunnel.

-The coast road continues straight ahead through the tunnel, and the entrance to the Zaccaria restaurant is just to the right of the tunnel entrance.
+The coast road continues straight ahead through the tunnel, and the entrance to the Zaccaria restaurant was just to the right of the tunnel entrance.

 I had read that you could simply get off the bus in Amalfi and walk over to Atrani, but there had been no mention of walking through a one-lane tunnel with no sidewalk.
 There seemed to be no alternative, so on my first arrival I hurried through that tunnel.